THE MIRROR OF HUMAN LIFE - new edition

 by Jane Clark and Derek Connon

-Derek Connon is Professor of French at the University of Wales, Swansea.
-He has published two monographs on the eighteenth-century novelist, playwright and philosopher Diderot and a number of articles on French theatre from the seventeenth to the twentieth centuries.
-He has also edited two collections of essays on French theatre and plays by Musset and Saurin, as well as an anthology of works from the early opéra-comique of the Parisian Fairs.
-He is a keen violinist and violist and his interest in music has fed into his research in an article on Sartre and Puccini and a comparison of the operatic theories of Beaumarchais and Mozart.
+Derek Connon is Emeritus Professor of French at Swansea University.
+He has published a number of articles on French theatre from the seventeenth to the twentieth centuries, as well as an anthology of works from the early opéra-comique of the Parisian Fairs.

 Available from www.keyword-press.co.uk